by Peter Van Eeckhoutte, Corelan

 Early Bird (Sign up by 31 Dec 2019): $4,200 SGD

-A truly unique opportunity to learn both basic and advanced techniques from an experienced exploit developer.
-During this (typically 3 ‘long’ day) course, students will be able to learn all ins and outs about writing reliable exploits for the Windows platform.
-The trainer will share his “notes from the field” and various tips & tricks to become more effective at writing exploits
+This is a truly unique opportunity to learn both basic and advanced techniques from an experienced exploit developer.
+During this 4-day course, students will be able to learn all ins and outs of writing reliable stack-based exploits for the Windows platform.
+The trainer will share his “notes from the field” and various tips and tricks to become more effective at writing exploits.

 We believe it is important to start the course by explaining the basics of stack buffer overflows and exploit writing, but this is most certainly not “your average” entry-level course.
 In fact, this is a true bootcamp and one of the finest and most advanced courses you will find on Win32 stack-based exploit development.

-This hardcore hands-on course will provide students with a solid understanding of current x86 (stack-based) exploitation techniques and memory protection bypass techniques.
+This hardcore hands-on course will provide students with a solid understanding of current stack-based exploitation techniques and memory protection bypass techniques.
 We make sure the course material is kept updated with current techniques, includes previously undocumented tricks and techniques, and details about the research we performed ourselves.
 Combined with the way the course is built up, this will turn this class into a truly unique experience.
+Sign up for this class and learn directly from the author of mona.py!

-This new edition of the course is 100% based on Windows 10.
+The new 2021 edition of the course is 100% based on Windows 11 / Windows 10 and contains an introduction to x64 stack-based exploitation.

 During all of our courses, we don’t just focus on techniques and mechanics, but we also want to make sure you understand why a given technique is used, why something works and why something doesn’t work.

-We believe those are just a few arguments that make this training stand out between other exploit development training offerings.
-We encourage you to check our testimonials page if you want to see real, voluntary, unmodified and uncensored reactions by some of our students.
+We believe those are just a few arguments that make this training stand out from other exploit development training offerings.
+Check our testimonials page if you want to see some of our students' real, voluntary, unmodified, and uncensored reactions.

 WHY TAKE THIS COURSE?